CELMA-project/PhD-dissertation/README.md

-# dissertation

-Contains the Ph.D. thesis: "Global numerical modeling of magnetized plasma in a linear device".
+# Global numerical modeling of magnetized plasma in a linear device

+Submitted to the Technical University of Denmark on March 6th 2017.
+To be defended in Lyngby on May 19th 2017.

 ## Abstract